OhDeerNeil/ohdeerneil.github.io/content/projects/forefront/index.md

  - Voice chat: bringing over the lessons learned from the vivox implementation in [Breachers](/content/breachers/index.md), making it more robust and preparing it for future projects.
 - Score system: making sure the players are awarded their points for the in game activities, allowing our progression system to reward them.

- - UI rotation systems: creating different systems that allowed the UI to rotate along correctly with: body rotation, head rotation or stick rotation .
+ - UI rotation systems: creating different systems that allowed the UI to rotate along correctly with: body rotation, head rotation or stick rotation.
  - UI Priority system: creating an easily extendable system that would show the highest priority UI of different UI groups.
  - Vehicle UI: implementing the HUD for every vehicle and making them easy to change for future variations.
  - Killer highlights: to communicate to the player who or what killed them.